Government Health Policy and the Trump Nominees

 instead of giving you a bacillus that killed the worm and a very specific one to kill the mite, another one to kill the hopper,

-the pesticide company or salesman would come out and say, hey, Victor, why do you want to go up and down through your field with that awful stuff three times?
+the pesticide company or salesman would come out and say, hey, Victor, why do you want to go up and down to your field with that awful stuff three times?

 And then I did it a lot.